Anal fissure experiences

 Botox for fissure: trying again

-What people experience when the first round of botox does not fully resolve their fissure — the decision between a second injection and surgery, and how people navigate it.
+What people experience when the first round of botox does not fully resolve their fissure — the decision between a second injection and surgery.

 Read preview →